priyanoncrackxd/Programming-Portfolio/README.md

 # FOCP-SEM-3-
-contents of the subject FOCP
+This is the repo for the contents of the subject FOCP that includes assignments and projects.